AddPay/addpay-nodejs/readme.md

-# Add Pay API example
+# AddPay API example

-How to use the Add Pay API using NodeJS.
+How to use the AddPay API using NodeJS.
 To use this you need an AddPay account.

 ## Create a token